idblr/ndi/cran-comments.md

   * Split up vignette into three separate vignettes: 'ndi1', 'ndi2', and 'ndi3' for the *NDI*, racial or ethnic residential segregation, and additional socioeconomic disparity indices, respectively
   * Added examples for `atkinson()`, `duncan_cuzzort()`, `duncan_duncan()`, `gini()`, `hoover()`, `james_taeuber()`, `lieberson()`, `massey()`, `massey_duncan()`, `morgan_massey()`,  `theil()`, and `white_blau()` functions in vignettes and README
   * Added example for `holder` argument in `atkinson()` function in README
+  * Added internal and external references within each functions documentation
+  * Reordered and reformatted CITATION alphabetically by index abbreviation
   * Reordered the README examples alphabetically
   * Reordered the vignette examples to group the racial or ethnic residential segregation indices
   * Updated examples in vignettes to showcase a larger variety of U.S. states